medhab123/NeuroScan_AI/docs/status.md

 ## Remaining Goals and Challenges
 ---
 Our current prototype demonstrates partial progress but remains limited compared to our final goals.
-The agent can survive for a while, but it does not yet clear lines efficiently or demonstrate consistent board management.
-One of our main goals for the rest of the quarter is to improve PPO so that its gameplay looks more structured and effective.
-We plan to explore optimization strategies such as reward adjustments, environment preprocessing, and hyperparameter tuning.
+The CNN-based PPO agent can survive for a reasonable amount of time, yet it does not consistently clear lines or demonstrate strong board management.
+Similarly, while the DQN agent is capable of clearing a large number of lines in some runs, its performance is highly unstable across training.
+One of our main goals for the remainder of the quarter is to improve the effectiveness and consistency of both methods.
+We plan to explore reward design, environment preprocessing, and systematic hyperparameter tuning to produce more structured gameplay.
+In addition, we aim to conduct more thorough evaluation, including multiple training runs, direct comparisons between PPO and DQN, and analysis of qualitative behaviors such as board height control and hole formation.

+One challenge we are currently facing is hyperparameter tuning.
+Most references only suggest value ranges, which makes it hard to decide what settings are actually appropriate for our environment.
+This becomes even more difficult because our model is unstable — for example, the agent might clear hundreds of lines at one point but perform much worse later, making it hard to tell whether a change truly improves the model.

 ## Resources Used
 ---